jofoerster/habitsync/README.md

 - Shared habits to compare progress with friends (monthly medals for top 3)
 - One monthly challenge to compete, including leaderboard and voting for the next challenge
 - SSO OIDC authentication (optional: require confirmation for new users, multiple issuers possible)
-- Email notifications as habit reminders
+- Email/Apprise notifications as habit reminders
 - Dark/Light mode support
 - Simple docker setup for deployment
 - React Native frontend, web app installable as pwa (mobile apps coming soon)